ipcoregarfield/Example-Codes-for-Snorkeling-in-Verilog-Bay/README.md

-Example Code in Snorkeling in Verilog Bay
+Example Codes in Snorkeling in Verilog Bay

 Chapter 3: combination logic with assign